The Amalgamation of AI and Hybrid Cloud

 “By contrast, companies who act immediately and begin to develop an AI strategy [have the chance to create] competitive advantage.
 Recent analyses from McKinsey and PwC estimate that AI will add as much as $13 trillion to the global economy by 2030.
 This likely explains why there are massive investments pouring into AI… both internally among corporations and in the VC space.”

-But AI and ML workloads consume IT resources, so IT teams need to be strategic about the infrustructure where those applications run and data reside.
+AI and ML workloads consume vast computing resources, so IT teams need to be strategic about the infrastructure where those applications run and data reside.

 “It’s going to require a lot more power, more real estate,” said Chatha.